Structure and eigenvalues of heat-bath Markov chains: Definitions and our first result

 Furthermore, when (\ref{general}) holds it follows that $\mathcal{M}$ is aperiodic (since every state has a self-loop) and that $\mathcal{M}$ is reversible with respect to $\pi$.
 However, the chain $\mathcal{M}$ need not be irreducible.
 (See~\cite{jerrum-book} for Markov chain definitions which are not given here.)

 Before proceeding, we indicate how our definition of heat-bath chains corresponds to the usual notion of heat-bath chains, in the setting of graph colourings or the Potts model.
 In such a chain, the state space is a subset of $S^V$ for some finite sets $V$, $S$.
-To express this using our formulation, let $\mathcal{L}$ be the set of all those subsets of $V$ which may be updated by a single transition of the chain, and let $\Omega_{x,a}$ be the set of all states which can be obtained from $x\in\Omega$ by ``recolouring'' or reassigning the values at elements of $a\in\mathcal{L}$.
+To express this using our formulation, let $\mathcal{L}=\{a_1,\dots,a_L\}$ be the set of all those subsets $a_i\subset V$ which may be updated by a single transition of the chain, and, for $a\in\mathcal{L}$, let $\Omega_{x,a}=x_{V\setminus a}\times S^a$ be the set of all states which can be obtained from $x\in\Omega$ by ``recolouring'' or reassigning the values at elements of $a$.
+Here $x_W=(x_v)_{v\in W}$ denotes the restriction of $x$ to $W$, for all $x\in S^V$ and $W\subseteq V$.
 So $\Omega_{x,a}$ contains all possibilities for the next state of the chain, given that $x$ is the current state and that $a\in\mathcal{L}$ was chosen by the transition procedure.
 See also the examples presented in Section~\ref{s:applications}.

 \begin{lemma} Suppose that $\mathcal{M}$ is a heat-bath chain, in the sense of Definition~\ref{d:heat-bath}.
 Then $\mathcal{M}$ has no negative eigenvalues. \end{lemma}

 \begin{proof} By definition of $P_a$ we know that $P_a(x,y)=0$ if $y\not\in \Omega_{x,a}$.
 Furthermore (\ref{condition}) implies that if $z\in\Omega_{x,a}$ then $P_a(x,y) = P_a(z,y)$ for all $y\in\Omega$.
 Therefore, for all $x,y\in\Omega$ and all $a\in\mathcal{L}$ we have